globalsign/hvclient/cmd/hvclient/README.md

 #### List-producing APIs - time window

-A number of HVCA APIs return a list of items for a given time period.
+A number of ATLAS APIs return a list of items for a given time period.
 Examples include:

  * `-certsissued` - a list of certificates issued over a given time period
  * `-certsrevoked` - a list of certificates revoked over a given time period